-Not every bride wants a traditional bachelorette party (penis straws, panty games, and trivia surrounding their spouse-to-be) and that’s completely OK.
+Not every bride wants a traditional bachelorette party and that’s completely OK.
 If you fall into this category, we have the perfect destination for your last hurrah before you tie the knot.

 Lisbon is one of Europe’s most vibrant cities.
 Food, culture, and fun—Portugal’s capital has it all, plus an unwavering authenticity that has charmed travelers for centuries.
 On top of that, there’s attractive architecture, a dynamic culinary scene, and many modern draws to ensure an epic girls' getaway.